 Official Motto: “Diving Everydayness.”

-Modern life has been found wanting, to say the least.
-A singularly unexceptional and uninteresting existence, too often raised to the status of a paradise by the fawning-yet-yawning, complicit and willingly beguiled.
+Modern existence has been found wanting, to say the least.
+Singularly unexceptional and disturbingly uninteresting, too often raised to the status of a paradise by the fawning-yet-yawning, complicit and willingly beguiled.
+That is, the conservative.

-Founded or rather locally manifested in 1983, the Woverlung Aqualung Society represents strong active resistance to the intolerable tyranny of the mundane middle, via imaginative responses against ‘Terminal Boredom’ as well as the passive-aggressive avoidance of vulgar public celebrations of the ordinary, the obvious and the overlooked – of subjects (such as Existence) often correctly considered trivial and pointless – that, when clearly examined reveal themselves as they in fact are (in all their beige poverty):
+Founded or rather locally manifested in 1983, the Wolverhampton Aqualung Society represents strong active resistance to the intolerable tyranny of the mundane Middle, via imaginative responses against ‘Terminal Boredom’ as well as the passive-aggressive avoidance of vulgar public celebrations of the Ordinary and Obvious.
+Of subjects (such as Existence) often correctly considered trivial and pointless – that, when clearly examined reveal themselves as they in fact are, in all their beige poverty:

 There’s also just the crummy, generic realities that aren’t special in any way, that are sort of random.
 They’re infinitely removed from nothingness, but they fall infinitely short of complete fullness.
 They’re a mixture of chaos and order, of mathematical elegance and ugliness.
 So I would describe these realities as an infinite, mediocre, incomplete mess, a generic reality, a kind of cosmic junk shot.